Saudi Arabia’s shock win over Argentina reverberates beyond World Cup

 They just need to realise that, for the moment, all that matters is Saturday.

-Renard has meanwhile been telling his players to look so much further than this game.
+Renard has, meanwhile, been telling his players to look so much further than this game.

 “All the stars in the sky were in the same line for us,” the Saudi Arabia coach said afterwards.
 “Don’t forget Argentina is a fantastic team.
 They came here without losing in 36 games.
 They were, they are, South American champions.
 They have amazing players.
 But this is football, sometimes completely crazy things can happen.”